smithfarm/ceph-auto-aws/README.rst

         user-data: data/user-data-windows
         volume:

-The ``user-data-nodes`` script updates each cluster node and adds the repo containing the latest versions of the ``ceph`` and ``ceph-deploy`` packages.
+The ``user-data-minions`` script updates each cluster node and adds the repo containing the latest versions of the ``ceph`` and ``ceph-deploy`` packages.
 It also configures and enables the ``ntp`` and ``salt-minion`` services.